Environmental and social

 Financial Markets Standards Board (FMSB) Annual Statement of Commitment

-Our Information Security Statement provides a broad overview of the controls and capabilities adopted by the Commonwealth Bank in managing information security risk across the organisation.
+This information security statement provides a broad overview of the controls and capabilities adopted by the Commonwealth Bank of Australia (CBA) and Bankwest (together, the ‘Group’ for purposes of this statement) in managing information security risk across those businesses.

 Our model litigant principles set out our commitment to managing disputes and litigation with our retail and small business customers in a fair, timely and transparent way.